Lisianthus has a reputation for being a hard-to-grow, badass-b@#$% (excuse my French). And you know what? This flower lives up to its reputation.

 Keeping your seedlings at the perfect level of moisture is also extremely important.
 Watch that you don’t let them dry out or let them get too soggy.
 We’re looking for the Goldilocks ratio here.

-If you do start to see a little bit of mould on your seedlings, don’t freak out.
+Don’t freak out if you start seeing a little mould on your seedlings.
 It’s normal.
 You can add cinnamon to stop it from spreading.

 CAN LISIANTHUS SURVIVE THE COLD?

 The short answer is yes.
 And more than you think.

 In the past, I did some tests with my lisianthus plants and found that they could survive temperatures up to -5 °C (23 °F).
 I also had them covered in frost cloth under hoops.
 I noticed that if the plant wasn’t at least at the four-leaf stage and looking sizably big, it could not handle the -5 °C temperatures.
 If the lisianthus had a stem, however, it could withstand those colder temperatures.

 Essentially, I’m suggesting only sending your biggest, baddest, hardiest plants out into the cold.
 And don’t forget to harden them off first.